The Ultimate Guide- Small Business Grants for Women in 2020

 In a world where women receive a mere 10% of venture capital, grants are a critical source of business funding for female founders and entrepreneurs.

-We’ve taken the time to identify the 14 best small business grants for women.
-If you’re seeking funding, be sure to follow this guide with everything you need, and tips for applying.
+We’ve taken the time to identify the 16 best small business grants for women.
+If you’re seeking funding, follow this guide to make the most of your applications.
 We’ve also included several extensive databases that provide additional resources and grant options.
-Finally, we’ve also highlighted grant resources explicitly for Canadian women-owned businesses.

 Since Covid-19, the small business funding landscape has changed dramatically.
 That’s why it’s critical to educate yourself on the available options.
 This section covers grants with recurring monthly due dates, approaching due dates, and grant opportunities with no due dates.